The Place Where the Tigris and Euphrates Rivers Meet

 Ancient Oceanic Plate Rips Apart Beneath Iraq and Iran.
 In the past sediments eroded from the Zagros mountains forming plains such as Mesopotamia. - SciTech Daily - February 4, 2025

 When I wrote the story of Sarah and Alexander - protagonists Sarah and her friend Amaan follow clues to a place where the Tigris and Euphrates Rivers meet, now an almost dried up river bed.
 Suddenly a UFO emerges from the murky water beaming a light towards a mountain nearby.
-It was there they have a mystical experience which sets the stage for the end of this chapter of reality.
-I never thought about any of it happening in real time but apparently the algorithms overlay - one more event that allows me to know we're coming to the end of the simulation.
+It was there they have a mystical experience which sets the stage for the rest of the story.

 Euphrates River Is Drying Up And Crisis Looms, Just As The Bible Warned Science Alert - March 11, 2023